lightbend/cloudflow/examples/taxi-ride/README.md

 $ buildAndPublish
 ```

-The above will build the application and publish application Docker images to the Docker registry, as configured in `target-env.sbt`.
+The above command builds the application and publish application Docker images to the Docker registry, as configured in `target-env.sbt`.

 > **Note:** You need to copy `target-env.sbt.example` to `target-env.sbt` with appropriate settings for the Docker registry in order for the build and publish to go through.